Winter Sowing - A New Year Dawns

 In Her Nature is a year long exploration into the healing power of the natural world.
 Season by season, setting out to awaken the spirit, and rekindle joy.
 The weekly journal of a neighborhood, its plants and birds and creatures — and how they are helping repair a heart and rebirth a soul.

-The light finally breaks, all eyes gazing to the east as we watch the fast-moving clouds shape-shift and change color, the burnished orange and pink edges of the sun rushing to once again make their mark.
-We sit or stand; a handful of dedicated warriors wrapped in blankets and duvets, with coffee flasks or maybe something stronger in hand, and smile in the quietness as we greet this new day, and I wonder what the next turn around its orbit will have in store.
+The dawn finally breaks, all eyes gazing to the east as we watch the fast-moving clouds shape-shift and change color.
+The burnished orange and pink edges of the sun rushing to once again make its mark.
+We sit or stand.
+A handful of dedicated warriors wrapped in blankets and duvets, with coffee flasks or maybe something stronger, and smile in the quietness as we greet this new day.
+I wonder what the next turn around its orbit will have in store for us all.

-A short while later, while driving to see the sunrise, I jest, “Hey... if this is going to be a heck of a year, there are going to be some spills along the way!
-That's just how it goes.”
-He softens and grins… “Well, if this is the worst it gets, we are already winning!”
-We drive on up the mountain giggling.
+A short while later, while driving to see the sunrise, I jest, "Hey... if this is going to be a heck of a year, there are going to be some spills along the way!
+That's just how it goes."
+He softens and grins.
+"Well, if this is the worst it gets, we are already winning!"
+We drive on up the mountain giggling, his hand finding mine across the center console, a silent affirmation of our shared journey.

 Resolutions have never been my kind of thing, but this year, I've resolved to keep meeting her where she is and finally reforge my own path.
 The last few years have gone by in a heartbeat and also an eternity.
 Since the accident, I'm acutely aware that I've lost my sense of self, and even after putting many of the pieces back together, there's still an emptiness, a longing to be filled.